-It is not known whether Carisoprodol, Aspirin and Codeine Phosphate Tablets can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
-Adequate animal reproduction studies have not been conducted with Carisoprodol, Aspirin and Codeine Phosphate Tablets.
-Carisoprodol, Aspirin and Codeine Phosphate Tablets should be given to a pregnant woman only if clearly needed.
+It is not known whether Carisoprodol, Aspirin and Codeine Phosphate can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
+Adequate animal reproduction studies have not been conducted with Carisoprodol, Aspirin and Codeine Phosphate.
+Carisoprodol, Aspirin and Codeine Phosphate should be given to a pregnant woman only if clearly needed.

 Labor and Delivery